-Ultrasound, also known as Sonography, is a safe and painless radiologic imaging study.
-Ultrasound uses high frequency sound waves, without radiation, to generate images of the internal structures of the body.
+Ultrasound, also known as sonography, is a safe and painless radiologic imaging study.
+Ultrasounds use high-frequency sound waves without radiation to generate images of the internal structures of the body.
 The reflected sound wave echoes are recorded and displayed as a real-time visual image.
-Because ultrasound images are captured in real-time, they can show movement of internal tissues and organs, allowing the Molecular Imaging Radiologists to see blood flow and organ performance functions.
+Due to the fact that ultrasound images are captured in real-time, they can show movement of internal tissues and organs.
+This will allow Molecular Imaging radiologists to see blood flow and organ performance functions.

-Preparation for an Ultrasound depends on the type of exam.
-For an abdominal exam, you will be asked not eat or drink for 8 hours prior to the exam, except for medications, as instructed by your primary physician, with a small amount of water.
-For pelvic or obstetric exams, we will ask that you drink 32 oz. of water 30 minutes prior to the exam and avoid using the restroom.
-Having a full bladder is very important to obtain the best images.
+Preparation for an ultrasound depends on the type of exam.
+For an abdominal exam, your doctor will ask you not eat or drink for 8 hours prior to the exam (except for medications, as instructed by your primary physician, with a small amount of water.)
+For pelvic or obstetric exams, we ask that you drink 32 oz. of water 30 minutes prior to the exam and avoid using the restroom.
+Having a full bladder is very important for obtaining the best images.

-During your exam you will lie on a comfortable table.
-Our technologist will use a handheld device, called an ultrasound probe or transducer, and glide the probe on the skin in the area of interest after a liquid gel is placed on the probe and/or the skin.
-For certain ultrasound exams, specialized internal probes are used.
+During your exam you will lie on a comfortable table, and our technologist will use a handheld device called an ultrasound probe or transducer.
+After a liquid gel is placed on the probe and/or the skin, this device will glide the probe on the skin in the area of interest .
+For certain ultrasound exams, your doctor will use specialized internal probes.
 For example, an endo-vaginal probe is used for most pelvic exams to create the most detailed images of the uterus and ovaries.

-You will be able to eat and resume your normal activity.
-One of the Molecular Imaging Radiologists will interpret the ultrasound exam and send the results to the patient’s physician.
+Upon finishing your ultrasound, you will be able to eat and resume your normal activity.
+One of the Molecular Imaging radiologists will interpret the ultrasound exam and send the results to your physician.